Many of my patients are shocked to learn that their

 - Immune system: frequent colds and flu, difficulty recovering from illness, allergies

-- Overall function: fatigue, muscle pain, joint pain, weight gain
+- Overall function: fatigue, sleep difficulties, muscle pain, joint pain, weight gain,

 So, as you can see, your microbiome helps protect your brain, your gut, and your metabolism.
 When antibiotics or some other factor throws it out of balance, your brain and gut health suffer, your metabolism slows down, and your whole body becomes inflamed.
 This inflammation produces weight gain as well as many other symptoms, including the gas, bloating, reflux, acne, and hormonal issues that bring so many patients to my door.